 trap does the job.
 Signal handling is much more limited in tcsh. zsh, as usual for that “super-shell,” has even more sophisticated signal handling.
 You typically won’t want to set a trap in a login shell (a shell that you use interactively from a shell prompt).
 You’ll generally use

 trap from a shell script.
 The syntax of trap is:

 trap todo signal(s)

 If todo has one or more commands, they’ll be executed.
-Enter the commands as you would on a single line of a shell script: separate multiple commands with semicolons (;) or an operator like &&.
+Enter the commands as you would on a single line of a shell script: separate multiple commands with semicolons (

 If you omit todo, handling for those signals is reset to the default.